bank-of-england/Shapley_regressions/Readme.md

 Shapley regressions code base (BoE SWP 784)
 -------------------------------------------

-This repository provides the full code base, data and results used for Bank of England Staff Working Paper 784
+This repository provides the code, data and results used for Bank of England Staff Working Paper 784

 **"Shapley regressions: A framework for statistical inference on machine learning models"**